jimbateson7/jamesbateson.co.uk/src/articles/accessibility-for-content-authors.md

 I﻿t's also another opportunity for accessibility awareness, responsibility, education and collaboration as well between disciplines.

-T﻿here are [many publicly available annotation kits](https://www.figma.com/community/file/953682768192596304) available for tools such as Figma.
+T﻿here are [many publicly available annotation kits](https://www.figma.com/community/file/953682768192596304) for tools such as Figma.

 ## In summary